 Congressional, state and local districts must be re-drawn every 10 years to reflect population changes – and how those district maps are drawn determines who has political power for the next decade.
-Partisan gerrymandering undermines the right of Georgia voters to choose their representatives and increases political polarization under the Gold Dome, which is why Common Cause Georgia is committed to pursuing redistricting reform ahead of the 2020 Census.
+Gerrymandering undermines the right of Georgia voters to choose their representatives, which is why Common Cause Georgia is committed to pursuing redistricting reform and fighting for fair districts.

 Georgia: Take Action

 End Gerrymandering in Georgia